PhilipLGeLinas/Python/README.md

 # Python
-A collection of personal projects done in Python
+A collection of personal projects written in Python